ptycho/ptypy/doc/rst/getting_started.rst

 General installation instructions
 ---------------------------------

-|ptypy|_ is a python package and depends on a number of other
+Being a python package, |ptypy|_ depends on a number of other packages which are listed below.
-packages.
 Once its dependecies are met, ptypy should work *out-of-the-box*.

 .. note::
    |ptypy| is developed for Python 2.7.x and is currently incompatible